Relay

 Operating agreements

-While you’re not required to, we heavily encourage drafting up an operating agreement (also known as articles of organization).
+While you’re not required to, we heavily encourage drafting up an operating agreement.
 This is just a written document of rules you and any of your potential LLC members are signing to abide by.
 This way you can cover all your bases if the unexpected happens to your business. 😇

 You can obtain a basic template from legal services or work with an attorney who can create a customized operating agreement that meets all your state requirements.
 Having an expert’s eyes might be nice to walk you through exactly how to protect your assets under every scenario.